Navigating this page:

 • One Concept Per Slide: Each slide should focus on a single concept, whether it’s an image or text.

-If you have more than once concept per slide, please see below
+If you have more than once concept per slide please see below

-• Add a Distinct Color Box:
+• Add a Distinct Colour Box:

 Be sure to present this deck during your interviews and confirm that the recording clearly captures the slides.